-In 2020, we celebrate the fifth annual Dydd Miwsig Cymru - Welsh Language Music Day, celebrating all forms of Welsh language music.
+In 2020, we celebrated the fifth annual Dydd Miwsig Cymru - Welsh Language Music Day, celebrating all forms of Welsh language music.
 Whatever you're into, there's something for you!

-The day - 7 February 2020 - will see a range of gigs held across the country, including in the UNESCO City of Music, Liverpool an iconic music location chosen to signify Wales’ links to the city where many Welsh migrant workers built homes in the famous ‘Welsh streets’, and settled in the 19th century.
-There will also be some intimate performances in the UK’s smallest house, in Conwy, North Wales.
+On the 7 February 2020 a range of gigs were held across the country, including in the UNESCO City of Music Liverpool.
+Liverpool is an iconic music location chosen to signify Wales’ links to the city where many Welsh migrant workers built homes in the famous ‘Welsh streets’, and settled in the 19th century.

 Dydd Miswig Cymru - gigs in 2020

-- Liverpool: In the UNESCO City of Music, three-piece girl band Adwaith will play a free gig outside the city’s iconic Cunard building in the Pier Head from 1pm.
+- Liverpool: In the UNESCO City of Music, three-piece girl band Adwaith played a free gig outside the city’s iconic Cunard building in the Pier Head.

-- Conwy: Welsh language singer Casi will be performing in the UK’s smallest house in Conwy, north Wales, available to the public to attend for free from 11.30am until 3.30pm.
+- Conwy: Welsh language singer Casi performed in the UK’s smallest house in Conwy, north Wales.

-- Swansea: Welsh language acts HMS Morris, Cotton Wolf and Rhodri Brooks performing at Cinema & Co in Swansea, free to attend.
+- Swansea: Welsh language acts HMS Morris, Cotton Wolf and Rhodri Brooks performed at Cinema & Co in Swansea.

-- Cardigan – Welsh language act Owen Shiers will be performing at the Old World Theatre.
+- Cardigan – Welsh language act Owen Shiers performed at the Old World Theatre.

-- Wrexham: Six Welsh language acts, including Adwaith, Chroma and Eitha Da, will perform from 4pm – 11pm at the Ty Pawb centre in Wrexham
+- Wrexham: Six Welsh language acts, including Adwaith, Chroma and Eitha Da, performed at the Ty Pawb centre in Wrexham.

-BBC Radio Cymru 2 will extend its hours on air on Dydd Miwsig Cymru until 2pm, with specially curated playlists.
-This will include a ‘Learn Welsh’ playlist curated by Radio Cymru presenter Marc Griffiths, a playlist focusing on female artists curated by Elan Evans from Clwb Ifor Bach and Sŵn Festival, and a ‘100k Artists’ playlist by singer and record label owner Yws Gwynedd.
+BBC Radio Cymru 2 extended its hours on Dydd Miwsig Cymru, with specially curated playlists, which included a ‘Learn Welsh’ playlist curated by Radio Cymru presenter Marc Griffiths, a playlist focusing on female artists curated by Elan Evans from Clwb Ifor Bach and Sŵn Festival, and a ‘100k Artists’ playlist by singer and record label owner Yws Gwynedd.

 We'd suggest a road trip along The Wales Way, complete with bespoke soundtrack.